filecoin-project/lotus/blockstore/splitstore/README.md

   EnableSplitstore = true
 ```

-If you intend to use the `discard` coldstore, your also need to add the following:
+If you intend to use the `discard` coldstore, you also need to add the following:
 ```
 [Chainstore.Splitstore]
   # ColdStoreType specifies the type of the coldstore.